Johnadibe/budget-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please leave a STAR to the [Github repo](https://github.com/Johnadibe/blog_app/issues)
+If you like this project please leave a STAR on the [Github repo](https://github.com/Johnadibe/blog_app/issues)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>